The article is devoted to methods of base settlement on permafrost calculation with detailed description according to SNIP 2.02.04-88.

 where is the initial ice content of layer ;

 – stands for the unknown ice content of the layer and .

 Defining layer settlement, when :

-Fig. 2 shows initial model of the soil and design points with initial parameters.
+Fig. 2 shows initial model of the ground and design points with initial parameters.

 Fig. 2: Initial position of design points for settlement calculation

 In Figure 2, we observe the initial temperatures, denoted , n=4.
-The temperatures can influence the density of the soil and therefore the settlement SNIP 2.02.04-88, however, clearly does not take into account the temperature of the soil (only ice content).
+The temperatures can influence the density of the ground and therefore the settlement SNIP 2.02.04-88, however, clearly does not take into account the temperature of the ground (only ice content).